11.3. Facilitating Meaningful Comparisons#

 fig.show()

-It’s easy to compare the proportion of one bedroom houses in each of the cities by simply scanning across the top of the first segment in each column.
-But, the comparison of four bedroom houses is more difficult.
-The bottom of the segments are not aligned horizontally so our eyes must judge the lengths of segments that move up and down across the plot.
-This up and down movement is called jiggling the baseline.
-(We recognize that with so many colors, this plot does not render well in gray-scale, but our goal is to steer you away from plots like this one and the next so we have kept all of the colors for those of you reading the online version.)
+It’s easy to compare the proportion of one-bedroom houses in each of the cities by simply scanning across the top of the first segment in each column.
+But the comparison of four-bedroom houses is more difficult.
+The bottoms of the segments are not aligned horizontally, so our eyes must judge the lengths of segments that move up and down across the plot.
+This up-and-down movement is called jiggling the baseline.
+(We recognize that with so many colors, this plot does not render well in grayscale, but our goal is to steer you away from plots like this one and the next, so we have kept all of the colors for those of you reading the online version.)

 Stacked line plots are even more difficult to read because we have to judge the gap between curves as they jiggle up and down.
-The plot below shows carbon dioxide (CO2) emissions from 1950 to 2012 for the ten highest emitters:
+The following plot shows carbon dioxide (CO2) emissions from 1950 to 2012 for the 10 highest emitters:

 last_year = co2.Year.iloc[-1]